-On registration of a strata titles scheme, a strata company is automatically created.
-All lot owners are automatically members of the strata company.
+On registration of a strata titles scheme, a strata company is created.
+All lot owners are members of the strata company.

-Reforms will enable the use of electronic means to perform the strata company’s functions by specifically providing that the Electronic Transactions Act 2011 applies to the STA.
+Reforms will enable the use of electronic means to perform the strata company’s functions.
 For example, the common seal of the strata company may be electronic.
 Each scheme will still need to perform their obligations (for example storing information for a certain period) and will need to consider whether the different electronic options help them carry out their obligations.

 Schemes will be able to tailor their methods to their own requirements and abilities, however, the obligations to keep and provide certain information will still apply.

-- An individual lot owner will be able to indicate a preferred method of communication, either using hard copy or electronic means.
-A mix of paper and technology is possible, as long as it is clear which medium they prefer, so the strata company can accommodate it.
+- An individual lot owner will be able to indicate a preferred method of communication, either using hard copy or electronic means

 Power to audit the accounts

 A common problem for strata companies is the quality of their financial records.
 The lack of an express power to audit can make it difficult to quickly identify situations where financial mismanagement has occurred.
 A strata company will be given the power to audit the strata company’s accounts.